splintercommunity/splinter-docs/docs/0.4/examples/gameroom/walkthrough/index.md

 ## Introduction

 Distributed ledger technologies have the potential to revolutionize how businesses communicate and transact.
-At Cargill, we are leading the revolution with involvement in several open-source projects, including Sawtooth, Transact, and Splinter.
+We are leading the revolution with involvement in several open-source projects, including Sawtooth, Transact, and Splinter.
 This document outlines an example application, Gameroom, that uses technologies from each of these projects to demonstrate our